 Volume Discount - tiered rates used to create volume discounting based on number of contracts or a user defined amount

-Units of Measure - rates charged per unit of measure of the underlying contract
+Units of Measure - certain unit of measure calculations are not yet supported

 BPS (Underlier Price)